CASSIESKX/YouTubeDataBase/README.txt

 YoutubeDataBase
 Important note:
 Here is how we divide roles to each teammate:
-Daniel Songer - Project coordinator, debugger (also responsible for the live demo part).
+Daniel Songer - Project coordinator, implemented functions in YouTubeDataBase.java (also responsible for the live demo part).
-Kexin Shu - YoutubeDataBase.java (UI part and progarm structure design) and implementations of HashTable and BST classes Jiazhi Wang - Video.java (Designed/implemented required reatures) & Debugging Susan Chen - YoutubeDataBase.java (File processing part) and BST, HashTable design/revision Yunting Lin - Data Structure Orgarnizing, debugging, and testing.
+Kexin Shu - YoutubeDataBase.java (UI part and progarm structure design) and implementations of HashTable and BST classes Jiazhi Wang - Video.java (Designed/implemented required reatures) & Debugging Susan Chen - YoutubeDataBase.java (File processing part) and BST, HashTable design/revision Yunting Lin - Data Structure Orgarnizing (BST, HashTable, List), debugging, and testing.

 What does the program do:
 Similar to any database, our program supports data adding, deleting, searching, and file processing.